w-lfpup/coyote-js/README.md

 # Coyote-js

-Coyote templates for Typescript / Javascript!
+Create templates with function components in Typescript / Javascript.

+Use the same code to deliver SSG, SSR, web components, and CSR!

 ## License